 What are your plans for next year?

-Right now we are focus001ed on this year’s event but rest assured we will always come up with something to surprise our loyal past participants.
+Right now we are focused on this year’s event but rest assured we will always come up with something to surprise our loyal past participants.
 We want to grow the event and hope that word of mouth will kick into gear next year.
 We hope to market and include another group of athletes with our fitness challenge that runs simultaneously for those athletes that don’t

 want to do obstacles and mud.